 Use the following procedure to create a new machine learning workspace.

-• Be sure to select the geographic region that matches the region where your instance of Supply Chain Management is deployed.
+Be sure to select the geographic region that matches the region where your instance of Supply Chain Management is deployed.
 Otherwise, some of your data might pass through region boundaries.
-For more information, see the privacy notice later in this article.
+Learn more in the privacy notice later in this article.

 Step 3: Configure a default datastore